blogmywiki/pet-python-startrek/README.rst

 - removed random system damage, eg for using the computer too much
 - added inverse video for status D & cumulative map current quadrant, blink for status R using ANSI escape sequences
 - exception handling eg for torpedo firing direction when you press enter or type a letter, navigation and phaser energy
+- sort out how program flow deals with showing SRS or cumulative galaxy map with command prompt
+- 2 digit stardates not 4 - shows time remaining removing need for status menu item
+- basic polar co-ordinate map added when moving or firing
+- single letter commands

 To do list
 ==========
-- sort out how program flow deals with showing SRS or cumulative galaxy map with command prompt
-- 2 digit stardates not 4
 - co-ordinates are 1-8 in Python Super Star Trek version, they were 0-7 in PET BASIC
-- translate to Python 3
 - add proper help
 - in PET version if you hit a star you get sent through a space warp, sheilds are stripped - possibly dropped in a random location?
 - check navigation, probably needs a total re-write; PET version uses normal angles with 0 being East, 90 North.